 Figure 3.
 The number of inflections showing agreement per verb is greater overall for signers who entered the community in 1983 or later, and for signers who were exposed to the language at a young or medium age.
 The young and medium Age at Entry signers are particularly affected by a later Year of Entry.

-Creating a language: Nicaraguan Sign Language (NSL) Implication: (young) children are the driving force of language creation here.
-They are the innovators and the ones who retain the more complex structures that result from these innovations.
+Younger children use more agreement markers

+Agreement: